abhiramrv966/Portfolio-GDSC-auditions/README.md

+# Create a single-page portfolio website comprising of atleast a navbar, footer, and two main sections.

-# Front end development of a portfolio website
+## Front end development of a portfolio website

 This website gives a basic idea of my portfolio.